simplitech/simpli-web-sdk/docs/getting-started.md

 - Language definitions
 - Router definitions

-All those settings must be defined in `Simpli` class and then run in `Simpli.install()` to apply.
+All those settings must be defined in `Simpli` class and then run `Simpli.install()` to apply.

-You may have this:
+You might have this:

 ```typescript
 import Simpli from 'simpli-web-sdk'